Kulturfy

 OVERVIEW

-International audiences love K-content, but often miss the meaning behind foods, gestures, locations, and cultural references.
-When curiosity strikes, viewers pause, switch apps, and search for answers that rarely match the exact moment they just watched.
-This breaks immersion and fragments understanding.
+International audiences love K-content but often miss the meaning behind what they're watching.
+When curiosity hits, they pause, switch apps, and search for answers that never quite match the moment.
+I wanted to fix that.

 ROLE